 What about having lunch in the mountains?

-For lunch you can stop in one of the huts to taste some traditional food or you have the possibility to buy a lunch package in the hut where you overnight.
+For lunch you can stop in one of the huts to taste some traditional food or you have the possibility to buy a lunch package in the Hotel where you overnight.